 How Do Contactless Sealing Systems Work in Magnetic Levitation Cylinders?

 Contactless sealing in magnetic levitation rodless cylinders uses precisely controlled magnetic fields to create virtual pressure barriers.
-These dynamic seals maintain pressure differentials without physical contact, eliminating friction, wear, and lubrication requirements while achieving leakage rates below 0.1% of comparable mechanical seals.
+These dynamic seals maintain pressure differentials without physical contact, eliminating friction, wear, and lubrication requirements2 while achieving leakage rates below 0.1% of comparable mechanical seals.

 At Bepto, we’ve been developing this technology for the past three years, and the results have exceeded even our optimistic projections.